inkognitro/react-redux-saga-boilerplate/README.md

 **Something to ponder**: While practising TDD I think not only is it painful to write snapshot tests but also useless.
 However in my opinion tests are here to develop faster and especially to prevent unwanted bugs.
 Snapshot tests are expected to fail with every UI change.
-Probably snapshot tests are not entirely bad but not really useful during development process.
+They are probably not entirely bad but not really useful during development process.
 Read this [amusing article](https://medium.com/@tomgold_48918/why-i-stopped-using-snapshot-testing-with-jest-3279fe41ffb2).

 ## Appreciation
-Many thanks to [Dan Abramov](http://github.com/gaearon), it is and has always been a pleasure to learn from him.
+Many thanks to the awesome [Dan Abramov](http://github.com/gaearon), for redux and the [ingeniously great redux video tutorial](https://egghead.io/courses/getting-started-with-redux).